A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Experimental Setup

-We use two metrics: (i) Test Accuracy, averaged over training with a test set that matches the global training label distribution, and (ii) Gradient Dissimilarity, also averaged over training.

-We ran experiments on four datasets, three levels of heterogeneity, four aggregation methods, and five attacks, averaging results over three random seeds for each scenario.
-Full results are in Appendix \ref{Comprehensive Results}.
-For clarity, we summarize key findings in three tables.
-Table \ref{Accuracy averaged} shows Test Accuracy, averaged over all aggregation methods (CWMed, CwTM, GM, MKrum) and all attacks (ALIE, FOE, LF, Mimic, SF), to reflect overall performance.
-Table \ref{Gradient Dissimilarity averaged} presents the same summary for Gradient Dissimilarity.
-Table \ref{Accuracy wc} shows Test Accuracy under the strongest attack (i.e., the one causing the lowest performance), averaged over all aggregators, to highlight worst-case performance.
+We evaluate performance using two metrics averaged over training: Test Accuracy and Gradient Dissimilarity.

+Each experimental scenario—defined by dataset, heterogeneity level, defense method, and attack—is averaged over three runs with seeds $\{1,2,3\}$.

+Comprehensive results are provided in Appendix and summarized in the following tables: Table~\ref{main_worst_results_1} presents Test Accuracy averaged over training for Fashion-MNIST and CIFAR10.
+The global accuracy corresponds to the mean performance across all aggregators (CWMed, CwTM, GM, MKrum) and all attacks (ALIE, FOE, LF, Mimic, SF).
+The worst-case accuracy refers to the lowest accuracy across attacks, averaged over aggregators.
+Table~\ref{main_worst_results_2} provides analogous results for MNIST and Purchase100.

-In Tables \ref{Accuracy averaged} and \ref{Accuracy wc}, we report the Accuracy Gain Over Top Non-WoLA Methods—the difference between each WoLA variant and the best-performing non-WoLA method (among –, BKT, FoundFL, and NNM).
-These values highlight performance gains over state-of-the-art strategies.
+Table~\ref{main_worst_results_1} and \ref{main_worst_results_2} include Accuracy Gain Over Top Non-WoLA Methods, computed as the difference between each WoLA variant and the best-performing non-WoLA baseline.
+These gains are also visualized as boxplots in Figures~\ref{subfig:Accuracy gains overall} and~\ref{subfig:Accuracy gains worst}.

-We also include boxplots of the gains from Tables \ref{Accuracy averaged} and \ref{Accuracy wc} in Figures \ref{subfig:Accuracy gains overall} and \ref{subfig:Accuracy gains worst}, to provide an overall view.
-In the following, when describing a given situation, we refer to the typical performance as the interquartile range of the corresponding boxplot.
-The average gain is also taken from these boxplots.
+Table~\ref{Gradient Dissimilarity averaged} shows Gradient Dissimilarity averaged over training, showing the mean across all aggregators and attacks.